Alexsogge/vs-resinvessel/README.md

 1. Grab the `ResinVessel.zip` from the latest release here https://github.com/Alexsogge/vs-resinvessel/releases
 2. Put it in your local Mods folder
-2.1.
-If you are playing on a remote server you have to put it in the servers mods folder too
+3. (optional) If you are playing on a remote server you have to put it in the servers mods folder too

 ## How to develop